Academy of Fine Arts, Łódź

 The Academy of Fine Art in Łódź is a public university in Łódź for artists.

-Created in 1945, it was one of seven academies of Fine Arts in Poland.
+Created in 1945, it was initially one of seven academies of Fine Arts in Poland.
 The academy was renamed in honor of one of its founders, Władysław Strzemiński, in 1988.

 The Academy offers a wide variety of educational fine art programs in fashion design, jewelry design, visual communication, film and digital art, art theory and history, photography, textile arts, as well as several other art-focused degree programs.

 The school is located on 121 Wojska Polskiego Street in Łódź.
 The Academy, headed by its president Professor Grzegorz Chojnacki, employs 63 faculty members to instruct its 1118 students.